-- Recruiting processes: Organizations should review and assess their recruiting processes to ensure that they are inclusive and do not perpetuate bias or discrimination.
-This includes developing inclusive job postings, creating diverse interview panels, and ensuring that all candidates are evaluated fairly.
+- Recruiting processes: Organizations should review and assess their recruiting processes to ensure they are inclusive and do not perpetuate bias or discrimination.
+This includes developing inclusive job postings, creating diverse interview panels, and ensuring all candidates are evaluated fairly.

 It’s worth noting that diversity is not just about race and gender.
 It’s also about diversity in thought, experience, skills, and background.
 Also, the organization’s culture, policies, and practices should be inclusive and support diversity, equity, and inclusion.

 Also Read: Explained: What Are Game Based Assessments?